 With the potential to mutate into a form that drives people to question their own competency, toxicity can create one of the worst forms of burnout.

-I don’t know if these are the right slices, but I do know that perfection is less important here than starting the conversation.
-Here’s to mining some of my past mistakes for things I could’ve done better for myself and others.
+I don’t know if these are the right slices, but I do know that perfection is less important than starting the conversation.

-My hope is to start peeling apart different types of burnout, dive deeply into a few, aim towards a better understanding of the topic as a whole, and — hopefully — save a few souls from getting too callused.
+My hope is to start peeling apart different types of burnout, dive deeply into a few, aim towards a better understanding of the whole, and — hopefully — save a few souls from getting too callused.

 Part 1: Overload Burnout